pluma/obs/README.md

 Download the [latest minified AMD release](https://raw.github.com/pluma/obs/master/dist/obs.amd.min.js) and add it to your project.

-Make sure you also have a compatible copy of [aug](https://github.com/jgallen23/aug) and [sublish](https://github.com/pluma/sublish).
+Make sure you also have a compatible copy of [sublish](https://github.com/pluma/sublish).

 [Learn more about AMD modules](http://requirejs.org/docs/whyamd.html).

 ### As standalone bundle

-Get the [latest distribution bundle](https://raw.github.com/pluma/obs/master/dist/obs.all.min.js) (~4.2 kB minified or ~1.4 kB gzipped, includes [aug 0.1.0](https://github.com/jgallen23/aug/tree/0.1.0) and [sublish 0.4.2](https://github.com/pluma/sublish/tree/0.4.2)) and download it to your project.
+Get the [latest distribution bundle](https://raw.github.com/pluma/obs/master/dist/obs.all.min.js) (~3.7 kB minified or ~1.2 kB gzipped, includes [sublish 0.4.4](https://github.com/pluma/sublish/tree/0.4.4)) and download it to your project.

 ```html
 <script src="/your/js/path/obs.all.min.js"></script>